drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_GettingStarted.md

 ## Registering a Webhook for Marketplace-Initiated Updates ##

 The HERE Marketplace can send updates about a ride's status, location, ETA and price.
-In your application, you must implement a webhook callback function to handle these updates.
+In your application, you must implement a webhook service to handle these updates.
 (See [Handling Update Messages](DemandDevGuide_HandlingUpdateMessages.md) to learn more about the possible update messages.)

-During the onboarding stage, you must supply the HERE support team with the following details about your webhook function:
+During the onboarding stage, you must supply the HERE support team with the following details about your webhook:

 * **Protocol** - the protocol that the webhook supports (GRPC or REST)
 * **Version** - the Demand API version you're working with
 * **Endpoint** - the webhook's URL and port